OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect

-This document details the creation of an expanding card effect using only CSS.
-The card expands vertically to reveal hidden content when hovered over.
-This effect is achieved using CSS transitions and the `max-height` property.
-No JavaScript is required.
+This document details a CSS-only solution to create an expanding card with a subtle reveal effect.
+The effect is achieved using CSS transitions and transforms, without any JavaScript.
+We'll use standard CSS3 properties, making it compatible with most modern browsers.

 **Description of the Styling:**

-The card starts with a minimal height, showing only a title and a small preview.
-On hover, the `max-height` property is increased, allowing the hidden content to become visible smoothly thanks to a CSS transition.
-We use a simple and clean styling approach, focusing on clarity and ease of understanding.
+This design creates a card that initially shows only a small portion of its content.
+Upon hovering, the card expands vertically, revealing the full content with a smooth transition.
+A subtle shadow enhances the 3D effect.
+The colour scheme is simple and can be easily customized.

 **Full Code:**